learningtopredict/learningtopredict.github.io/draft_appendix.md

 ## Open Source Code

 Please see our [repo](https://github.com/google/brain-tokyo-workshop/) for details about the code release.
+(Not yet released, will be there soon!)

 ## Reuse